 Anything else to be a super (Soaker) genius?
 Again with the “please be modest and sensible with the sun”.
 Glance at any Songkran photos and see what Thai men are wearing – no one is shirtless, ever.
 Instead, this is your one opportunity of the year to wear a supremely obnoxious Hawaiian shirt – the brighter, the better.
 Curiously, this is the unofficial uniform of Songkran.
 Alternatively, a rash-guard or surf t-shirt will dry quickly (unless someone has rigged a nearby fire hydrant).

 As it so happens, the day after Songkran – April 16th – is the hottest day of the year for Koh Samui’s average temperatures.
 Remember to drink as much (bottled) water as you throw, pour and pistol!
 Here’s what to expect from Koh Samui weather on April 15th:

 - High dew point (so it feels muggy)

-That being said, the last two years (Songkran 2015 and 2016) were unseasonably chilly, so statistics only take us so far.
+That being said, in recent years Songkran was unseasonably chilly, so statistics only take us so far.